Jasonhaoyuan93/DistributedAndScalableSystem/DistributedServer/README.md

         #So far, the example setup haven't meet any performance bottle neck for publishing rate below 8000 req/sec

+### Consumer Optimized Setup
+The optimized setup I found was using 16 threads(consumers) with prefetch count equals to 20 in one consumer App.

 ## Load Testing Results